 How to shop for a mattress foundation

 Buying a foundation for your mattress is as important as buying the mattress itself.
 The best mattress foundation will give your bed height, making it easier to get into and out of bed and provide airflow.
 If your mattress can’t breathe, you’ll wake up a hot, sweaty mess, which is why it’s never a good idea to place a mattress directly on the floor.
 A good foundation will also absorb pressure, limiting wear and tear on your mattress and extending its comfort life.

 So how do you do know what to look for when shopping for a mattress foundation that’s right for you?
 This list will help.

 - Consider your mattress–and it’s warranty–first.
 Talk to the person who sold you your mattress and ask their opinion for the best way to support that particular mattress.
-Remember, mattress sales people know what works when it comes to support; they see the sales as well as the returns.
+Remember, mattress salespeople know what works when it comes to supporting; they see the sales as well as the returns.

 - Consider your bed frame.
 Do you have a platform bed or a bed frame with traditional legs?
 The height of your bed frame will help guide your choice.

 - Consider an adjustable bed frame.
 Do you want to adjust your position in bed so you can watch TV or work on your laptop?
 Or do you suffer from a medical condition like acid reflux?
 An adjustable bed base is a smart choice.